Princeton Sports and Family Medicine, P.C.

 Sports Medicine & Primary Care Practice located in Lawrenceville, NJ

 If you’re recovering from surgery, an injury, or chronic illness, physical therapy can be an integral part of your recovery plan.
 At Princeton Sports and Family Medicine, P.C., the team of primary care specialists emphasizes whole-body health and maximum longevity, so physical therapy is a natural fit as a complement to your medical care.
+Now offering Physical Therapy services with Kaity Jackson and Matt James!
 Call the Lawrenceville, New Jersey, office or click on the online appointment scheduler to get started.